adamsarpatki/hugoplate-adamsarpatki/content/english/about/_index.md

     image: "/images/2024-collage.jpg"
     alt: "This collage shows my interests: fantasy maps, knitting, TTRPGs and minipainting."
     caption: "This collage shows my interests: fantasy maps, knitting, TTRPGs and minipainting."
-    content: |
+    quote: |
-        *"I have found, through painful experience, that the most important step a person can take is always the next one."* ― Brandon Sanderson, *Oathbringer*
+        *"I have found, through painful experience, that the most important step a person can take is always the next one."*
+    quote_credit: |
+      Brandon Sanderson, *Oathbringer*

     long_text: |